-Although ‘books’ are not the first thing that comes to mind when I hear ‘Google’, the numbers don’t lie: the tech giants’ bookstore is one of the largest worldwide (selling in 76 countries with a growing market share everywhere in the world).
-Sell your book in Google Play Books.
+Although ‘books’ are not the first thing that comes to mind when I hear ‘Google’, the numbers don’t lie.
+The tech giants’ bookstore is one of the largest worldwide for reading books.
+Google reaches 76 countries with a growing market share worldwide.

 You want to sell your books on Google Play Books app?
 Great!

+With 81% of phones bought last year, Android devices summed up to over 2.5 bn.
 Google Play Books comes preinstalled as an Android app and runs beautifully on Android and iOS.
-It is also accessible through any browsers like Google's very own Chrome web browser.
-The Google Books library has millions of books in their catalog and it is growing rapidly every year.
+It is also accessible through browsers like Google's Chrome web browser.
+The Google Books library has millions of books in their catalog that's growing rapidly.

-Google notably invested in their Google Books Advanced Search and many authors can enjoy the fact that their books might rank higher in search engines when publishing on Google Play.
+Google notably invested in their Google Books Advanced Search.
+Authors can enjoy the fact that their books might rank higher in search engines when publishing on Google Play.
 Also, they extended their service to for ebooks and audiobooks.
-Google Play Book store is currently strictly focused on digital publishing.
+The reader app is currently strictly focused on digital publishing.
 So unfortunately, you can not buy books in print yet.

 Note: If you're trying to find more information on how to publish ebooks on Google Play, read our step-by-step guide here.